Environmentally-induced chaos: Extreme-mass-ratio systems of rotating black holes in astrophysical environments

-A milestone regarding BH in environments was achieved recently; a fully-relativistic numerical configuration of a rotating BH embedded in a Hernquist-type matter halo \cite{Fernandes:2025osu}.
-These solutions, and the analysis of EMRIs that will be performed with them, will lead us one step closer to the ultimate goal; a generic perturbation scheme for general-relativistic BHs in astrophysical environments that handles calculations of generic EMRI fluxes.
-This technique will provide unlimited access to precise EMRI waveforms, and to date it only exists in spherical symmetry \cite{Cardoso:2022whc,Datta:2025ruh}.
+A milestone regarding BHs in environments was achieved recently; a fully-relativistic numerical configuration of a rotating BH embedded in a Hernquist-type matter halo \cite{Fernandes:2025osu}.
+These solutions, and the analysis of EMRIs that will be performed with them, will lead us one step closer to the ultimate goal; a generic perturbation scheme for general-relativistic BHs in astrophysical environments that calculates the GW fluxes of generic EMRIs.
+This technique will provide unlimited access to precise EMRI waveform models, and to date it only exists in spherical symmetry \cite{Cardoso:2022whc,Datta:2025ruh}.
 EMRIs evolve adiabatically due to the large mass disparity between the primary and secondary.
-This allows to perceive the evolution of the secondary, at leading-order, as a geodesic of a massive test-particle in a fixed background.
-At sub-leading order, radiation reaction effects take place and lead the secondary through a drift of successively-damped geodesics.
+This allows one to perceive the evolution of the secondary, at leading-order, as a geodesic of a massive test-particle in a fixed background.
+At next-to-leading order, radiation reaction effects take place and drive the secondary through a drift of successively-damped geodesics.

 Formally, a general, stationary and axisymmetric spacetime possesses two Killing vector fields associated with stationarity and axisymmetry.
 These Killing vector fields are associated with two constants (integrals) of motion; the conserved energy and azimuthal angular momentum.
 Vacuum Kerr spacetimes have the privilege of possessing yet another constant of motion, namely the Carter constant \cite{Carter:1968rr}, which is associated to a rank-two Killing tensor field.
 The conservation of the energy, azimuthal angular momentum and Carter constant of the test particle, are enough to deem the geodesics separable, i.e., \emph{integrable}.
 This results to four, decoupled, first-order ordinary differential equations for the degrees of freedom of the metric \cite{Contopoulos_book}.